cdsmith/HMock/README.md

 can be printed for better error messages.
 If you want to match all parameters exactly, there's a shortcut for doing so.
 But you can also ignore arguments you don't care about, or only make partial assertions about their values.
-For example, you can match a keyword in a logging message, without needing to copy and paste the entire string into your test.
+For example, you can use `hasSubstr` to match a key word in a logging message, without needing to copy and paste the entire string into your test.

-Because you need not compare every argument, HMock can be used to mock methods whose parameters have no `Eq` instances at all.
+Because you need not compare every argument, HMock can even be used to mock methods whose parameters have no `Eq` instances at all.
 You can write a mock for a method that takes a function as an argument, for example.
 You can even mock polymorphic methods.

 ### Flexible responses